gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 - Minecraft vanilla stylized.
 - Lots of satisfying sound effects.
-- Lots of satisfying smooth animations of sprinting, reloading, holding and firing.
+- Lots of satisfying smooth animations from firing to reloading, drawing to running.
-- Lots of beautiful and lightweight visuals such as muzzle flash, explosion, light, bullets impacts and much more.
+- Lots of beautiful and lightweight visuals such as muzzle flash, explosions, lights, bullets impacts and much more.
 - Innovative technology, with systems never seen before in **Bedrock/MCPE**.
 - Survival-friendly with everything craftable.
 - Multiplayer-friendly and satisfying armament & ballistics!
 - Unique user-experience gameplay.
+- Reloadable magazines.

 ## <span class="red">Experimental Gameplay</span>